Hey. Let me introduce to you the Beat plastic pollution project I believe deserves recognition.

 Being a middle European I don’t really understand the demand for straws or ice, but switching to reusable metal straw could make at least a small difference.

-Of course, I understand that if I refuse plastic straw at 27th June 2018 7 pm from a cashier at fast food restaurant who has to offer me one I’m not gonna save the world.
-But if the fast food stops/reduce offering one, or even better producing one, this might be actually a huge step forward.
+Of course, I understand that if I refuse plastic straw on 27th June 2018 at 7 pm from a cashier at fast food restaurant who has to offer me one I’m not gonna save the world.
+But if the fast-food stops/reduce offering one, or even better producing one, this might be actually a huge step forward.